AmrutaUnki/GAN-Diffusion-Model-For-EEG-Based-Emotion-Analysis/README.md

 ```bash
 python train.py --dummy --gan_epochs 2 --diff_epochs 2 --cnn_epochs 2
 ```

-This was run during development and completes all three stages without errors (verified on synthetic data and on a simulated class-folder directory).

 ## Multi-seed runs (for the statistical validation discussed earlier)